mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 }
 ```

-This is incorrect because it introduces state duplication.
-We can schedule a session:
+Although such shape of the store is logically correct, it introduces state duplication.
+For example, lets suppose the user schedules the following session and later joins it:

 ```typescript
 const session = {